DirgniF/GetDataCourseWork/README.md

 * 'CodeBook.md': Contains a description of the different variables included in the two data frames.

 ##Prerequisites
-1)The R-package "plyr" should be loaded.
-It is available from cran.

-2) The script should be placed in the working directory.
+1) The script should be placed in the working directory.

-3) The following 8 files, available from the link above, should be in the same directory as this script.
+2) The following 8 files, available from the link above, should be in the same directory as this script.

 * 'X_test.txt'
 * 'Y_test.txt'